2026 SEASON

 Preview Our 2026 Summer Season!

 Canada's only horse-drawn caravan presents a spring sampler of our 2026 season.
-Don’t miss your chance to rub shoulders with the cast, grab an autograph, and enjoy live music, complimentary drinks and canapés (while supplies last).
+Don’t miss your chance to rub shoulders with the cast, grab an autograph, enjoy live music with Alfie Latanski, Megan Hutton and Gabriel Guadagnin, complimentary drinks and canapés (while supplies last).

 Admission is free, but seating is limited and reservations are recommended.